“Wow! We have new storybooks to read,” says an excited Gabriel as he searches through a bundle of storybooks in the book bank at his reading camp.

 Gabriel narrates, “The textbooks at school are not many and we struggle to have glimpses of what is in them.
 Because more than five pupils will be forced to share one book.
 Sometimes it is only the teachers that get to read the textbooks and we listen to them.”

-These storybooks sometimes become the only source of information to the children as they get to learn about the thing that happens in the big city, and other interesting events that they have never witnessed before.
+These storybooks sometimes become the only source of information to the children as they get to learn about life beyond their communities, and other interesting events that they have never witnessed before.
 “One of my favourite stories is the one about the airport.
 I have never seen an airplane before but the story helped me to appreciate what goes on at the airport.
 I want to be a pilot when I grow up,” shares Gabriel when talking about one of his favourite stories.

 With very little or no storybooks at school or at home for children to read, many children within World Vision's Afram Plains Area Programme (AP) coverage area are unable to break through literacy.
 The 2019 Early Grade Reading Assessment revealed that the majority of children (99%) in the AP could not read and this was partly attributed to the lack of access to storybooks for them to read at school and at home.